seizu/Ultrasonic-Surveillance-System/README.md

 ## Ultrasonic-Surveillance-System
 ### Arduino-based project using ultrasonic sensors to monitor areas with bidirectional communication and notification via Bluetooth.
 Ultrasonic sensors were deliberately chosen for this project.
 The range compared to infrared sensors is lower (0-3 meters), but they are more accurate and are not affected by sunlight or shading.
 The application area for this circuit is manifold.
 For example, an automatic light control when someone enters a certain area of the front yard.
-A garage door control, two sensors are responsible for opening the door and a third sensor detects the distance between garage wall and car and closes the door.
+A garage door control.
+Two sensors are responsible for opening the door and on the other hand a third sensor detects the distance between garage wall and car and closes the door.
 <img src="./media/image4.png" style="width:7.26806in;height:3.56111in" />

 ### Spec: